ipengkah/edts-technical-assesment/README.md

    - can search available concert
    - can book a ticket according to selected concert
-     - when a ticket succes to book the available ticket will be reduce
+     - when a ticket succes to book the available ticket will be reduce 4 .
+How would you structure and abstract error handling?
+    Use custom exception classes to handle specific error scenarios.
+5 . i use AWS S3 to connect an external service

 # Test Result